“The ghost was her father’s parting gift, presented by a black-clad secretary in a departure lounge at Narita.” – William Gibson, Mona Lisa Overdrive

 Do you remember where you were when Kennedy was assassinated, Jobs was asked: “I was walking across the grass at my schoolyard going home at about three in the afternoon when somebody yelled that the President had been shot and killed.”

 It’s only a month later now, so obviously I can still remember where I was when I heard the news Jobs died.
 It was about seven or eight o’clock in the evening and I was working on the computer in the study.
 My wife had just put our four year old to bed, come downstairs, and sat down to check her iPhone.
 “Hey, Steve Jobs died,” she called out.
-Though long foreseen and totally expected, it still came as a tiny bit of a shock.
+It still came as a tiny bit of a shock.
 The timing always is.
-A thing complete.

 In interviews with Walter Isaacson, Jobs he said he was “50/50″ on the existence of an afterlife, although after his cancer diagnosis, he started believing a little bit more. ”But sometimes I think it’s just like an on-off switch,” he said.
 “Click and you’re gone.
 And that’s why I don’t like putting on-off switches on Apple devices.”